PySimpleGUI/PySimpleGUI/readme.md

 #### SetFocus

-Sets the focus to this button.
-Can be forced with parameter
+Sets the current focus to be on this element

 ```
 SetFocus(force=False)